The World According to Jeff Goldblum

-The World According to Jeff Goldblum is a 2019 American documentary streaming television series presented by Jeff Goldblum streaming on Disney+ from November 12, 2019.
+The World According to Jeff Goldblum is an American documentary television series presented by Jeff Goldblum streaming on Disney+ from November 12, 2019.

 The second season premiered on November 12, 2021.
+The series was removed from Disney+ on May 26, 2023.

 Premise

 The series follows Jeff, in which he 'explores the world'.
 He does this by covering topics such as video games, ice-creams and sneakers by chatting with influencers and experts with broad knowledge and experience in these particular subjects.

 Production

 The show was announced as part of the National Geographic presentation during Disney's investor meeting on April 11, 2019 for Disney+.

 Filming

 The production started in April 2019.

 During filming, Jeff Goldblum researched as little as possible on the topics being presented on the show.
 He explores a wide range of products including sneakers, ice creams, tattoos and bicycles.

 Topics for the second season had been planned, and shooting had begun in early 2020, before being shut down as a consequence of COVID-19 restrictions.
 The first episode was due to be on fireworks, and Goldblum had apparently filmed an interview with an astronaut for the series.
 Despite Goldblum's uncertainty as to whether or not this material would be used once filming resumed, both of these segments appeared in episodes of Season 2.

-As of August 2022, there was yet to be an official announcement about a third season, although Goldblum expressed an interest in continuation of the series.
+As of yet there has been no official announcement about a third season, although Goldblum expressed an interest in continuation of the series.